Thursday, March 6, 2025

 Julie in GA

 Kate's 15 Minutes to Stitch Challenge at Life in Pieces has us tracking how many days each week we get in at least 15 minutes of quilting time.
-All those placemats, plus finishing the Rail Fence Spinners top, certainly filled up plenty of quilting time last week, and I've started prepping even more placemats for the week ahead.
+The past two weeks haven't been my most productive, but I've continued to get in some quilting time every single day.
+I hope to have some finishes to share very soon.

 Check out more stash reports at quiltpaintcreate and join the 15 Minutes to Stitch Challenge at Life in Pieces.
 Thanks so much to Donna and Kate for continuing to host these link-ups.